-- idling control,
+- · idling control,

 - · disables the cruise-control system and

-- · limits the capacity of the A/C compressor.
+- limits the capacity of the A/C compressor.

-If the limp-home mode is in operation ("Engine malfunction (CHECK ENGINE)" light on, see below) and the outside temperature is close to or below freezing, you may need to use some throttle on starting (some pressure on the accelerator).
+If the limp-home mode is in operation ("Service Engine Light also known as CHECK ENGINE" light on, see below) and the outside temperature is close to or below freezing, you may need to use some throttle on starting (some pressure on the accelerator).

-If the diagnostic system has detected a fault in the engine-management system, the "Engine malfunction (CHECK ENGINE)"
+If the diagnostic system has detected a fault in the engine-management system, the "Service Engine Light also known as

-light in on the main instrument panel will come on (see page 58), indicating that you should have the car checked as soon as possible by a workshop.
+CHECK ENGINE" light on the main instrument panel will come on (see page 58), indicating that you should have the car checked as soon as possible by a workshop.
 We recommend that you contact an authorized Saab dealer.